-These tools were developed by leveraging academic and private sector expertise in the context of specific IDB-funded projects in Guyana: Adequate Housing and Urban Accessibility Program (GY-L1031) and Sustainable Housing for the Hinterland (GY-L1028).
-All included training and testing among both civil servants and beneficiary communities.
+These tools were developed by leveraging academic and private sector expertise in the context of specific IDB-funded projects.
+These include projects in Guyana, with the Adequate Housing and Urban Accessibility Program (GY-L1031) and Sustainable Housing for the Hinterland (GY-L1028); and Buenos Aires, Argentina (RG-T3397) within the framework of the Cities Laboratory.
+Several of these projects have included training and testing sessions between public officials and beneficiary communities to strengthen the development and use of the tools.
 By sharing the tools through the IDB’s Code for Development initiative, we invite our fellow planners and technologists to use and improve on the Open Urban Planning Toolbox.

 1. Identify existing structures with the Building Detection Model

 City planners often lack updated digital maps of existing buildings and structures.
 The Building Detection Model can automatically generate a basic map of buildings from satellite images.
 It uses semantic segmentation, which is the process of assigning each pixel in an image into a category; in this case, the categories are ‘building’ or ‘not building’.
 This allows planners to create detailed digital files of hard-to-reach and remote areas, such as the Guyana hinterland, where our partners are currently planning for housing interventions.

 Beyond generating a map of existing structures, urban and housing agencies can use the model’s results to estimate population size, neighborhood density, access to resources, etc., and as a base across which to extrapolate household level information.
 In addition, these estimates can help with downstream tasks such as measuring and detecting unplanned/informal urban sprawl, informing planned interventions and the provision of urban ecosystem services to such areas.